Controlling Sloppiness in Two-Phase Estimation with a Tunable Weak Measurement: Introduction

 Reducing ambiguity through perturbation represents a radical departure from the conventional three-act framework of quantum metrology: state preparation, evolution, and measurement~\cite{Giovannetti2006,Paris2009}.
-Traditionally, the evolution step is considered fixed and unmodifiable by the experimentalist, whereas now, an intervention is necessary to eliminate sloppiness.
-This intervention can take the form of either a supplementary control operation or an intermediate measurement, potentially involving coupling to an ancillary system.
-In both cases, it is assumed that access to the system is limited, particularly since the interaction time must be kept short relative to other timescales in the evolution.
+Traditionally, the evolution step is considered fixed and unmodifiable by the experimentalist, whereas now, an intervention is necessary to eliminate sloppiness. {We can draw inspiration from control theory in order to conceive and categorise such strategies.
+The first option, akin to open-loop schemes, contemplates introducing an additional unitary operation in the midst of the evolution.
+This choice has been analysed by Yang et al. in the context of two-photon interferometry~\cite{Yang23}, with the aim of untwining the imprinting of parameters that would normally be associated to the same generators.
+This has been extended by Frigerio and Paris~\cite{Frigerio2024}, who have shown that scrambling may as well be used, without compromising favourable scaling in the precision.}

+{The second option, instead, builds on close-loop scheme thus demanding to observe the system, possibly by means of the interaction with an auxiliary system.
+In this case, however,} access to the system may be limited, particularly since the interaction time must be kept short relative to other timescales in the evolution.
 This constraint, along with other potential physical limitations on the interaction and the goal of minimizing perturbation to the natural model, may result in an incomplete measurement of the system.

-In this article we propose the use of a weak measurement~\cite{Dressel2014a} to tackle model sloppiness with a non-invasive procedure.
-In our scheme, Fig.~\ref{fig:scheme}, a weak measurement is introduced in-between the action of the phases $\theta_1$ and $\theta_2$, whose estimation constitutes a sloppy model in terms of a two-level quantum system, {\it i.e.} a qubit.
+In this article we propose the use of a weak measurement~\cite{Dressel2014a} to tackle model sloppiness with a non-invasive procedure. { In our scheme, Fig.~\ref{fig:scheme}}, a weak measurement is introduced in-between the action of the phases $\theta_1$ and $\theta_2$, whose estimation constitutes a sloppy model in terms of a two-level quantum system, {\it i.e.} a qubit.
 Coding is then performed on the polarisation of a single photon and, thanks to the possibility of measuring it without necessarily destroying it~\cite{PhysRevLett.92.190402}, we investigate the consequences of extracting limited information for a two-phase estimation experiment.
 Our study demonstrates that the degree of sloppiness of the model can be controlled via the strength of the weak measurement, switching continuously from a fully sloppy setting to a perfectly determined one where both phases can be estimated with quantum-limited precision.